-You can make this easy Homemade Sugar Scrub in less than 1 minute, and it costs just pennies to make!
-Making your own sugar scrub is the easiest DIY recipe for sure and it works way better than anything you’d buy in the store.
+You can make this easy Homemade Sugar Scrub in less than 1 minute, and it costs just pennies per serving to make!
+Making your own sugar scrub is the easiest DIY recipe, and it works way better than anything you’d buy in the store.
 You also control exactly what goes into your sugar scrub for non-toxic skin care.
-This scrub is perfect for exfoliating dead skin cells keeping your skin nice and smooth.
+This scrub is perfect for exfoliating dead skin cells, keeping your skin nice and smooth.
 You won’t have to worry about dry skin, and it’s perfect for spa days.

-Why bother making your own sugar body scrubs?
+Why bother making your own sugar scrubs?
 Well… so many reasons really!
 It’s way cheaper and more effective for one.
-And then there’s all the fillers and questionable ingredients you find in the store bought ones.
+Then, there are all the fillers and questionable ingredients you find in the store-bought ones.

-When you make your own sugar scrub, you can be assured there’s no unnatural dyes or chemicals added in.
-Did you know the average women uses 168 chemicals per day on her skin?
+When you make your own sugar scrub, you can be assured that no unnatural dyes, synthetic fragrance, or chemicals are added.
+Did you know the average woman uses 168 chemicals daily on her skin?
 But there’s no Polysorbate 20, Benzyl Benzoate, or propylene glycol here!
-So many ingredients you find on the label can cause skin irritations and more for some peoples skin.
+So many ingredients you find on the label can cause skin irritations and more for some people’s skin.

-As someone who has extremely sensitive skin, I started making my own skin care products over 20 years ago now as a young teenager and I’ve never looked back.
-And I often get compliments on my skin with follow up questions about what I use.
+As someone who has extremely sensitive skin, I started making my own skin care products over twenty years ago as a young teenager, and I’ve never looked back.
+I often get compliments on my skin and follow-up questions about what I use.

-I always tell people it’s the quality of homemade ingredients and maybe even more important, what I don’t use on my skin!
-So if you’re looking for ways to simplify your skin care, or for recipes without all the strange additives, be sure to check out the extra DIY’s I linked to at the end.
+I always tell people it’s the quality of homemade ingredients and, maybe even more importantly, what I don’t use on my skin!
+So, if you’re looking for ways to simplify your skin care or for recipes without all the strange additives, be sure to check out the extra DIYs I linked to at the end.
 You’ll find all kinds of natural beauty products to choose from with simple recipes!

 Budget friendly!
 This homemade sugar scrub at current prices (April 2022) cost $2.40 to make vs. $10 for cheaper store bought and upwards to $32 for higher end store bought sugar scrubs.
 I use to be able to make this for less than $1 but oil prices are higher at the moment.